Country

 Circumstances:

-The airplane departed RAF Swinderby at 1720LT on an operation to Emden.
-It was shot down by the German Flak and crashed in Delfzijl, about 27 km northeast of Groningen.
-All four crew members were killed.
+The airplane departed RAF Cottesmore at 2354LT on September 13 on an operation to Bremen.
+While returning to base the following night, it was shot down by a German fighter and crashed in Stadskanaal, some 36 km southeast of Groningen.
+Two crew members were killed and two others became PoW.

 Crew: